open-component-model/ocm-spec/doc/specification/formats/compdesc.md

 Resources are usually build from something, e.g. code in a git repo, named **sources** in this specification.

 The OCM introduces a so called **Component Descriptor** for every component version, to describe the resources, sources and other component versions belonging to a particular component version and how these could be accessed.

-For the three components in our example software product, one *Component Descriptor* exists for every component version, e.g. three *Component Descriptor* for the three versions of the frontend, six for the six versions of the backend etc.
+For the three components in our example software product, one *Component Descriptor* exists for every component version, e.g. three *Component Descriptors* for the three versions of the frontend, six for the six versions of the backend etc.

 Not all component version combinations of frontend, backend and monitoring are compatible and build a valid product version.
 In order to define reasonable version combinations for our software product, we could use another feature of the *Component Descriptor*, which allows the aggregation of component versions.

 For our example we could introduce a component for the overall product.
 A particular version of this product component is again described by a *Component Descriptor*, which contains references to particular *Component Descriptors* for the frontend, backend and monitoring.

-This is only an example how to describe a particular product version with OCM as a component with one *Component Descriptor* with references to other *Component Descriptors*, which itself could have such references and so on.
+This is only one example how to describe a particular product version with OCM as a component with one *Component Descriptor* having references to other *Component Descriptors*, which itself could have such references and so on.
 You are not restricted to this approach, i.e. you could still just maintain a list of component version combinations which build a valid product release.
 But OCM provides you a simple approach to specify what belongs to a product version.
 Starting with the *Component Descriptor* for a product version and following the component references, you could collect all artifacts, belonging to this product version.

 *Component Descriptors* are the central concept of OCM.
 A *Component Descriptor* describes what belongs to a particular version of a software component and how to access it.
 This includes:

 - resources, i.e. technical artifacts like binaries, docker images, ...
 - sources like code in github